hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 And that's the great thing about spans.

-A spans children effectively inherit its fields.
+A span's children effectively inherit its fields.

 So if you set a request id on a span.